*Updated 2024

 Traveling abroad can be more than just hitting tourist hotspots.
-It may also present an exciting opportunity to nourish your altruistic side; from joining Habitat for Humanity to advocating for wildlife conservation or leading youth groups in Kenya, there are myriad ways to volunteer your time while away from home.
+It may also present an exciting opportunity to nourish your altruistic side; from joining Habitat for Humanity to advocating for wildlife conservation, providing medical care or tutoring children in developing countries, there are myriad ways to volunteer your time while away from home.
 But are these opportunities really about the communities in need, or about the volunteers themselves?

 Here are three reasons why service trips abroad are helpful for communities in need, and three reasons why they may mainly benefit the volunteers.